Key West and the Florida Keys

 Koosah Falls

-There are too many other hikes in the area to list all of them, but two of the best are the 4.2-mile out and back hike to the Blue Pool on the McKenzie River, and the Waterfalls Loop Hike that takes you past both Sahalie and Koosah Falls on the McKenzie.
-The Pacific Crest Trail crosses Santiam Pass northeast of Clear Lake giving hikers access to both the Mount Jefferson Wilderness to the north and the Mount Washington Wilderness to the south.
-One of the many hot springs in the Cascade Range is Belknap Hot Springs, located about 15 miles south of Clear Lake.
-The hot springs are at Belknap Hot Springs Lodge and Gardens.
-Day use visitors can soak in one of the hot springs pools for a $10/hr fee.
+There are too many other hikes in the area to list all of them, but two of the best are the four mile out and back hike to the Blue Pool on the McKenzie River, and the 2.6-mile McKenzie Waterfalls Loop that takes you past both Sahalie and Koosah Falls on the McKenzie.
+The Pacific Crest Trail crosses Santiam Pass northeast of Clear Lake giving hikers access to trails in both the Mount Jefferson Wilderness to the north and the Mount Washington Wilderness to the south.

+American Dipper.
 Photo by Joan E. Newman

 All photos ©Alan K. Lee, except as noted